 My role: Creator, designer, and iOS developer

 To build the app itself, I learned how to code in Swift.
-The data for the app comes primarily from YouTube, but is run through a number of algorithms I wrote in php to: build real time-charts based on social shares, determine the original song and artist from the video’s title, automatically tweet the new songs each day, and tweet when there’s a new top song on the chart.
-This all automatically updates multiple times a day, so it essentially runs itself without any input from me.
+The data for the app came primarily from YouTube, but was run through a number of algorithms I wrote in php to: build real time-charts based on social shares, determine the original song and artist from the video’s title, automatically tweet the new songs each day, and tweet when there’s a new top song on the chart.
+This all automatically updated multiple times a day, so it essentially ran itself without any input from me.
 After running strong for three years, I decided to sunset CoversOnly to free up time for other projects.

 Though CoversOnly didn’t quite make it to the top of the app store charts, it was a great learning experience to create an entire app, soup to nuts.
 Knowing what actually goes into creating a final product makes a stronger designer, and I always encourage other designers to learn about code, copywriting, data science, etc.